Certificate of Advanced Studies (CAS)

 - Bayesian networks

-Core Module 3: Assessing evidence at activity level (Core module)
+Core Module 3: Assessing evidence given activity level propositions (Core module)

 - Estimation of a proportion